 Beautifully portrayed journey through a man’s life, sensitively and emotionally done – stunning thank you.

 Our show tells Angus’s story, and it does this using masks, puppets and film.
 There is almost no dialogue, and the non-verbal nature of the production mirrors Angus’s own lack of words.
 The story unfolds using Gaelic narrative and song which is “more of an addition to the setting and the atmosphere than a necessity to follow what is happening..”.
 The Gaelic narrative was developed with Mairi Morrison, from Lewis, and is sung by Melissa Deans in 2013.

 Thank you very much, a fascinating story told exceptionally well – Congratulations, I too had a few tears in my eye!

 Angus – Weaver of Grass toured throughout the Islands and Highlands during the summer of 2012, when it gathered rave reviews and sell-out audiences.
-The show will have a second tour in late summer and the autumn of 2013, again to wonderful reviews and taking part in the Blas and SMHAFF.
+The show had a second tour in late summer and the autumn of 2013, again to wonderful reviews and taking part in the Blas and SMHAFF.